hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05f-HTMLForms.md

 As you can see at lines 2 and 4, the id and list attributes match.
 The `<datalist>` element is wrapped around a set of `<option>` that are available for selection by another form control (in this example the input field from line 2).

+### 5.6.6 Discussion and projects

+Here is the discussion forum for this part of the course.
+You can post your comments and share your creations here, and of course ask questions

+#### Optional projects

+Why don't you add some of these elements to the projects suggested earlier (GUI for a Web app. or a form for registering in a forum)?
+The best way to learn how to use them is to try them in your own projects.